jcgesto/shoes-satisfaction-survey/README.md

 Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

-## Dependency graph

-Run `nx dep-graph` to see a diagram of the dependencies of your projects.

 ## Further help